blog

 Assess the Patient’s History

-If a patient has a history of lip filler migration or swelling, consider dissolving existing product and starting fresh to avoid compounding the problem.
+If a patient has a history of lip filler migration or swelling, consider dissolving existing product.
+Start fresh to avoid compounding the problem.

 The Importance of Hands-On Lip Injection Training

 Knowing where not to inject lip filler is not something you can fully master from theory alone.
-It requires hands-on experience under the supervision of experienced trainers who can guide your technique in real time.
+It requires hands-on experience under the supervision of experienced trainers.
+They can guide your technique in real time.

 A professional lip injection class offers the following.